Rasters (rasterio)#

 The two most notable approaches for working with rasters in Python are provided by the rasterio (which we learn about in this chapter) and xarray packages.
 These two packages differ in their scope and underlying data models.
 Specifically, rasterio represents rasters as numpy arrays associated with a separate object holding the spatial metadata.
 The xarray package, however, represents rasters with the native DataArray object, which is an extension of numpy arrays designed to hold axis labels and attributes, in the same object, together with the array of raster values.

 Both the rasterio and xarray packages are not comprehensive in the same way as geopandas is.
-For example, when working with rasterio, on the one hand, more packages may be needed to accomplish (commonly used) tasks such as zonal statistics (package rasterstats, see Zonal statistics) or calculating topographic indices (package richdem, see DEM calculations).
+For example, when working with rasterio, on the one hand, more packages may be needed to accomplish (commonly used) tasks such as zonal statistics (package rasterstats, see Zonal statistics) or calculating topographic indices (see DEM calculations).
 On the other hand, xarray was extended to accommodate spatial operators missing from the core package itself, with the rioxarray and xarray-spatial packages.

 Raster file connection#